JoeyLee-22/SpeechDetection/README.md

 ### computeMFCC.py

-calculates the Mel Frequency Cepstral Coefficients for an audio file.
+Calculates the Mel Frequency Cepstral Coefficients for an audio file.

 Uses the librosa library to perform the computations.